2023 Most Focused Master’s Degree Colleges for Molecular Biology in the New England Region

 Top 3 Most Focused Master’s Degree Colleges for Molecular Biology in the New England Region

-Read more about Molecular Biology at Wesleyan University
+Read more about Molecular Biology at Wesleyan U

 Out of the 3 schools in the Schools for a Master’s Highly Focused on Molecular Biology Major in the New England Region that were part of this year’s ranking, University of Rhode Island landed the #2 spot on the list.
-URI is located in Kingston, Rhode Island and, has a fairly large student population.
-In 2020-2021, this school awarded 0 masters’s molecular biology degrees to qualified students.
+University of Rhode Island is located in Kingston, Rhode Island and, has a fairly large student population.
+In 2021-2022, this school awarded 0 masters’s molecular biology degrees to qualified students.

-The undergrad student loan default rate at the school is 4.3%, which is quite low when compared to the national default rate of 10.1%.
+The school has an impressive undergrad student loan default rate.
+It’s only 1.5%, which is much lower than the national rate of 10.1%.
 Students who start out at the school are likely to stick around.
 The freshman retention rate is 85%.

 Read more about Molecular Biology at University of Rhode Island